edumunozsala/online-gaming-mlops-project/docs/installation.md

 - VPC
 - etcetera

-**Important**: This deployment can incur relatively high costs, so we recommend using it for as long as necessary and then executing the removal of all deployed resources.
+### **Important: This deployment can incur relatively high costs, so we recommend using it for as long as necessary and then executing the removal of all deployed resources.**

 ### Run the following steps to deploy the prod solution.